bcgov/forestry-bridge-form/fpo-api/README.md

 ## Development

-The API is developed in Django/Python, using a Visual Studio 2017 project.
+The API is developed in Django/Python

 ## Development Deployment Environment